 Your choice of course may affect the type of areas in which you specialise as a professional ergonomist.

-Membership of the CIEHF is open to anyone, but those who are qualified and experienced gain entry to the professional register, which is sent out to employers and profiled on the institute's website.
+Membership of the CIEHF is open to anyone.
+However, if you are qualified and experienced, you gain entry to the professional register, which is sent out to employers and profiled on the institute's website.
 Membership can be a useful way of establishing professional contacts.

 A significant number of professionals enter ergonomics as a second career and come from a range of backgrounds, including: